OUR PEOPLE

 S M (George) Speedy

-George qualified as a chartered accountant in 1980 and since that time has been an employee and director of chartered accountancy practices in New Zealand and Scotland until retiring in 2019.
+George qualified as a chartered accountant in 1980 and since that time was been an employee and director of chartered accountancy practices in New Zealand and Scotland until retiring in 2019.
 Currently he is a consultant to a Hastings chartered accountancy practice.

-From 1998 until 2019 he was the general manager of a financial institution based in Hawkes Bay.
+From 1998 until 2019 he was the general manager of a financial institution based in Hawke’s Bay.

 He is a director of various companies and trustee of numerous trusts.